KShebek/cbe504/main.typ

 where each $x_j$ is the discrete number of $j$ molecules in the reactor (rather than the continuous value of concentration).
 We will also consider the time $t$ to be discretized, such that we are simulating reaction snapshots (or lack thereof) at each time step.

-To carry out this stochastic simulation, we follow the approach of Gillepsie.
+To carry out this stochastic simulation, we follow the algorithm of Gillepsie.
 #footnote[For further details, refer to D.T.
 Gillepsie, "Stochastic Simulation of Chemical Kinetics", _Annu.
 Rev. Phys.
 Chem._, 58 (2007).]
 We will describe this algorithm by way of example, assuming here that $k_1=2$ and $k_2= 1$.
 With this, the procedure looks like the following: